-Following the successes of the two Master’s programmes offered by the faculty of Visual Culture at the National College of Art and Design, Dublin, a scholarship worth full tuition fees will be awarded to a student in either the MA Art in the Contemporary World or the MA Design History and Material Culture.
+Following the successes of the two Master’s programmes offered by the School of Visual Culture at NCAD, a scholarship worth full tuition fees will be awarded to a student in either the MA Art in the Contemporary World or the MA Design History and Material Culture.
 The scholarship will be awarded on academic merit and all applicants are eligible, including EU and non-EU students.

-For more information (including application procedures) on these opportunities and the research environment in the Faculty of Visual Culture at NCAD, click here.
+For more information (including application procedures) on these opportunities and the research environment in the School of Visual Culture at NCAD, click here.

 Deadline for scholarship applications:

 The MA DHMC is taught by internationally recognised leaders in their fields.
 In doing so the programme draws on the wide-ranging academic expertise of faculty members in the fields of contemporary design theory, material culture studies, architectural studies, dress and textiles history, contemporary craft practice and craft history.
 All members of staff have published extensively and presented at numerous conferences.
 Co-Directors of the course are Lisa Godson and Paul Caffrey